genomewalker/ebame7/README.md

-# EBAME 6 tutorial
+# EBAME7 tutorial

-Welcome to the EBAME 6 hands-on for exploring the functional uncharacterised fraction of genomes and metagenomes.
+Welcome to the EBAME7 hands-on for exploring the functional uncharacterised fraction of genomes and metagenomes.
 Go to the [**wiki**](https://github.com/genomewalker/ebame6/wiki) to get to the anvi'o part of the tutorial

 ___